moz5691/react-demo/README.md

   * Access to `history` instance to navigate

 ### Demo
-- Breif demo to show how simple routing works.
+- Short demo to show how simple routing works.

 ![](img/react_routing_demo.png)